kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 In summary, code coverage is a metric that should **not** be used as a representation for quality of a software project.

+### Anti-Pattern 10 - Not converting production bugs to tests

+One of the goals of testing is to catch regressions.
+As we have seen in antipattern X, most applications have a "critical" code part where the majority of bugs appear.
+When you fix a bug you need to make sure that it doesn't happen again.
+One of the best ways to enforce this is to write a test for the fix (either unit or integration or both).

+Bugs that slip into production are perfect candidates for writing software tests

+* they show a lack of testing in that area as the bug has already passed into production
+* if you write a test for these bugs the test will be very valuable as it guards future releases of the software

+I am always amazed when I see teams (that otherwise have a sound testing strategy) that don't write a test for bug that was found in production.
+They correct the code and fix the bug straight way.
+For some strange reason a lot of developers assume that writing tests is only valuable when you are adding a new feature only.

+This could not be further from the truth.
+I would even argue that software tests that stem from actual bugs are more valuable than tests which are added as part of new development.
+After all you never know how often a new feature will break in production (maybe it belongs to non-critical code that will never break).
+The respective unit test is good to have but its value is questionable.

+On the other hand the software test that you write for a real bug is super valuable.
+Not only it verifies that your fix is correct, but also ensures that your fix will always be active even if refactorings happen in the same area.

+If you join a legacy project that has no tests this is also the most obvious way to start getting value from software testing.
+Rather than attempting to guess which code needs tests, you should pay attention to the existing bugs and try to cover them with tests.
+After a while your tests will have covered the critical part of the code, since by definition all tests have verified things that break often.
+One of my suggested metrics embodies the recording of this effort.

+The only case where it is acceptable to **not** write tests is when bugs that you find in production are unrelated to code and instead stem from the environment itself.
+A misconfiguration to a load balancer for example is not something that can be solved with a unit test.

+In summary, if you are unsure on what code you need to test next, look at the bugs that slip into production.

 ### Anti-Pattern 12 - Treating TDD as a religion

 TDD stands for [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) and like all methodologies before it, it is a good idea on paper until consultants try to convince a company that following TDD blindly is the only way forward.
 At the time or writing this trend is slowly dieing but I decided to mention it here for completeness (as the enterprise world is especially suffering from this anti-pattern).